 - Applicants must complete the Sampson Community College application for admission and complete residency determination through the North Carolina Residency Determination Service (RDS).

 - Students must be in good academic standing.
-For students pursuing a degree, they must have at least a 2.0 cumulative grade point average.
-For students pursuing a certification or program of study, the student must have a satisfactory grade;
+For curriculum students pursuing a degree, diploma, or certificate program they must have at least a 2.0 cumulative grade point average.
+For Continuing Education students pursuing a certificate or program of study, the student must have a satisfactory grade.

 - Students enrolled in a continuing education course of study are eligible if they are enrolled in trainings related to in-demand occupations and industry sectors, based on TSWDB’s target industries and high growth occupations.
-These include newly approved pathways in health care/nursing and advanced manufacturing/welding.
+Contact the Workforce Development Office to determine if you are in one of these areas of study.

-- Students must be United States citizens or have authorization to work in the United States, and male students must be compliant with Selective Service requirements.
+- Students must be a United States citizens or have authorization to work in the United States, and male students must be compliant with Selective Service Requirements (if applicable).